“I will sing a new song”

 “His days are as a shadow that passeth away”: As the former denotes the frailty and mortality of man, this the shortness of his duration.
 His days fleeing away, and of no more continuance than the shadow cast by the sun, which presently declines and is gone.

-He is but an allusion.
-Man’s life on this earth is but a vapor, and gone.
+He is but an illusion.
+Man’s life on this earth is but a vapor, and then gone.